ANTI-ASIAN RACISM UNDONE

 It was a collective expression after a white man violently attacked Barbara Kentner, an Indigenous woman.
 Prior, a seven youth inquest saw coverage by national media too.
 This message of “Take care of each other” came to me in 2017, and I painted illumination outlining structural racism and knowledge that we are medicine.
 The moon symbolizes magnified racist conversations sparked in response to the swing bridges burning in 2013.
 This bridge connects a rez and our city.
 A six-year legal case between CN railway and the city took place to determine who would make repairs.
 The OIPRD struck a systemic review of the police that are being released as well.
 Where do people turn to if they can't fully trust systems to respond with care and without bias for everyone?

-And in 2018, I was invited to work alongside artistic director Denise Bolduc, Michelle Derosier, Cynthia Elders, Mini and Rita, youth artists and a team of Indigenous women to help host a traveling art gallery in a shipping container.
+And in 2018, I was invited to work alongside artistic director Denise Bolduc, Michelle Derosier, Cynthia Edwards, Ma-Nee and Rita Fenton, youth artists and a team of Indigenous women to help host a traveling art gallery in a shipping container.
 It was called Sexual Assault: The Road Show created by Jane Doe.
 I chose Patterson Park.
 It's a park that directly faces the courthouse.
 Many people of all walks of life crossed paths with us.
 Jane Doe refused to be victimized.
 She won an 11-year legal battle for negligence of Toronto Police.

 My final message here, before I pass it to you, Angie, is that artists and cultural workers are creating an embodying culture.
 When we see how individual incidents of violence reflects patterns of systemic oppression, we're offered the choice to be complicit or to make change.
 My invitation is for us to think about tending our relationships.
 Tending may be something that is growing.
 Now I'll pass it to Angie.